Theirs.

 She didn't move.

 He wanted to pee.
-Yet he couldn't get himself to, as if something was tying him down, holding him in that blanket cocoon that he had made for himself that night.
+Yet he couldn't get himself to, as if

 He wanted to feel warm.